bvbohnen/X4_Customizer/Documentation.md

    - Added more fields for missile editing.
    - Bug fix for tabs forgetting order between sessions.
    - Swapped around inter-tab signalling and added more threading safety.
+ * 1.7
+   - Added multi-object table views to the gui object editor tabs.